Keyshot

 KeyShot (formerly Luxion, Inc.) is a 3D rendering company and developer of KeyShot Studio.
 KeyShot Studio is designed to create photorealistic images of 3D models quickly and easily.
 It is known for its intuitive user interface and real-time rendering capabilities, allowing users to see their changes immediately.

 History

 KeyShot was first released by Bunkspeed in 2007, initially as Hypershot with licensed software from Luxion, Inc. Bunkspeed stopped paying that license fee, and in 2010, Luxion relaunched the software product itself as KeyShot.

 Following the acquisition of Digizuite, a Digital Asset Management (DAM) software developer, in September 2023, the companies rebranded as KeyShot in July 2024.
 The KeyShot software was renamed KeyShot Studio, and the Digizuite software was renamed KeyShot Dock.

+About

+KeyShot is a rendering software used mostly by professionals from various domains, but mostly used by designers, artists and engineers.
+This professionals rely on Keyshot due to its powerful and fast rendering capacities.
+What distinguish KeyShot from other rendering software is that it is processor-based, meaning the rendering calculations executed are CPU-based.
+This enables the user to have a regular graphic card while still being able to achieve high resolution renders.